 The health of your Goldendoodle puppy or Bernedoodle puppy is our highest priority at Central Illinois Doodles.
 We know that 99% of having a genetically healthy puppy is ensuring the health of the parents.
-We do this through maintaining exceptionally high breeding standards and hand-picking the adults for our breeding program based off of two criteria: 1) Temperament screening, and 2)Health testing.
+We do this by maintaining exceptionally high breeding standards and hand-picking the adults for our breeding program based on two criteria: 1) Temperament screening and 2)Health testing.
 Only after an adult dog passes our health tests and is screened for temperament do we allow the dog into our breeding program.
-We are very selective and only choose dogs that we know have social, loving, non-aggressive personalities.
-We believe that dogs with aggressive, anxious, or other negative anti-social behaviors are not well suited to our breeding program and as such will rule them out immediately, as we aim to provide families with sociable family dogs that become loyal, lovable companions.
+We are very selective and only choose dogs that we know have social, loving non-aggressive personalities.
+We believe that dogs with aggressive, anxious, or other negative anti-social behaviors are not well suited to our breeding program and, as such, will rule them out immediately, as we aim to provide families with sociable family dogs that become loyal, lovable companions.

 Central Illinois Doodles is one of the few Goldendoodle & Bernedoodle breeders to offer a substantive 2-Year Health Guarantee to our customers.
-Our 2-Year Health Guarantee covers any life threating genetic health issue that may arise within the first two years of life.
+Our 2-Year Health Guarantee covers any life-threatening genetic health issue that may arise within the first two years of life.

-When searching for your new puppy, it’s important to look for a breeder with high standards of health care.
+When searching for your new puppy, it’s important to look for a breeder with high healthcare standards.
 We provide thorough health care from the first moments of a puppy’s life until they reach your new home when they’re around 8 weeks old.

 Many people are unfamiliar with the growth and health care a new puppy requires.
 We believe in transparency, and rest assured your puppy will come up to date on all his or her vaccinations and dewormers and will be fully health checked by our trusted veterinarian.